Zaya By Zendaya: Plus Sized Woman Mocked On Twitter Offered Job With Clothing Line

 A photo posted by Zendaya (@zendaya) on

 This isn’t the first time that the Zaya By Zendaya creator has advocated against body shaming.
-In 2016, the singer/actress hit back at comedian, Julie Klausner who had targeted her in a series of Tweets, following her appearance at the Kid’s Choice Awards.
+In 2016, the singer/actress hit back at comedian Julie Klausner who had targeted her in a series of Tweets, following her appearance at the Kid’s Choice Awards.

-According to Salon, Zendaya, while accepting the award for Favorite Female TV Star at the Kid’s Choice Awards, thanked the parents in the audience for allowing her to be role model for their children.
+According to Salon, Zendaya, while accepting the award for Favorite Female TV Star at the Kid’s Choice Awards, thanked the parents in the audience for allowing her to be a role model for their children.

 Klauser then added, “And thinspo model for your impressionable tweens,” implying that Zendaya’s naturally thin body type sent the wrong message to young girls.